altid/libs/README.md

 ## Libs

-This is a collection of libraries used to create Altid services, servers, and clients, in a canonical way.
+This is a collection of libraries used to create Altid services and clients in a canonical way.

 ### Overview